When I first met Brian Gerald, he had half a dozen different websites.

 “Since I’d been writing about theology and queer liberation there, blogging about web design didn’t seem to fit so I added a blog to my business website and would write about web design and social media there, while continuing to write about activism on my personal website.
 My posting frequency suffered.”

 By creating a new web presence for each offering, Brian was positioning himself as just another web developer.
-Just another lifestyle designer.
+Just another personal development guy.
 Just another activist with a blog.
 Brian’s web presence wasn’t doing him justice.
 He was more than how he’d been representing himself online, and it was time to bring that out.

 Brian and I started working together back in February.
 The first order of business?
 Finding an overarching theme to bring his projects together in a way that made sense logically.